charlax/python-education/README.md

 - [Non-Python professional coding education](#non-python-professional-coding-education)

 <!--TOC-->

+## About this list

+Items:

+- 🧰 : list of resources
+- 📖 : book
+- 🎞 : video/movie extract/movie
+- 🎤 : slides/presentation
+- 🎧 : podcast

 The goal of this documentation is to help you become a productive Python developer.